VANRao-Stack/cantorProject/README.md

 ## Conclusion
 Although this library only consists of very few tools, as mentioned in the introduction, this approach to numerically solving differential equations has numerous advantages.
-With that being said, the current state of the art research methods in discrete numerical analysis is far superior to that of the neural net based approaches, part of the reason being because ML has always been about plain Vanilla applications that offer no meaningful contribution to the field of computation.
+With that being said, the current state of the art research methods in discrete numerical analysis is far superior to that of the neural net based approaches, part of the reason being because ML has always been about vanilla applications that offer no meaningful contribution to the field of computation.
 Hopefully, with the advent of such creative endeavours we would finally witness the true nature of ML, not as a simple money making tool for huge organizations but rather a reliable source of many wonders.

 ## Citations